-According to MRFR analysis, Global Dyes & Pigments Market is projected to register a CAGR of 5% during the forecast period, 2020–2027, with a projected market value of around USD 43 Billion in 2027.
+According to the MRFR analysis, Global Dyes & Pigments Market was valued at USD 34.2 Billion in 2019 and is projected to witness a CAGR of over 5% during the forecast period, 2020–2027.

 The dyes and pigments used commercially are required to meet the specific regulatory standards set by the specific country to be safe for use in particular applications.
 These regulations vary by country or region and by the desired application.

 - The European Commission - Regulation (EU) 2018/1513

 - US law [Federal Food, Drug, and Cosmetic Act (FD&C Act), sec.
 721; 21 U.S.C.
 379e]

 - Dyes: Dyes are an important class of synthetic organic compounds that are used in a variety of industries, including textiles, leather, inks, and paper.
 The segment held the larger share of the market, around 65 to 70%, in 2019.
 Dyes are generally divided as natural and synthetic dyes, wherein the synthetic dyes being used in a larger amount as compared to natural ones.
 However, with the rising concerns over the use of synthetic dyes and the shift towards sustainable clothing has driven the demand for natural dyes.

 The dyes segment is further classified based on application methods into reactive dyes, disperse dyes, acid dyes, and direct dyes, among others.

 - Reactive Dyes: Reactive dyes differ from other class of dyes in that their molecules contain one or more reactive groups capable of forming a covalent bond with a compatible fiber group.
 Reactive dyes are widely used in the textile industry owing to the high wet-fastness and its ability to impart long-lasting color.
 Reactive dyes are the most permanent of all dye types and are also the most widely used type of dye used on cotton and other cellulose fibers.